lorenabora/mimicOS/README.md

 ## Challenges
 - At first, getting used to the low-level language.
 Without loop and conditions in other languages, here, I needed to use tags and jump commands to get the desired operations.
-- After I got a sense of how things work and my mind started to shift in that direction, the code was easier to write, but a headache to debug, expecialy on the bidimensional case at defragmentation.
+- After I got a sense of how things work and my mind started to shift in that direction, the code was easier to write, but a headache to debug, expecially on the bidimensional case at defragmentation.
 I used pwndbg to see the registers with ease, but the logic behind the first draft was bugged and I needed to see where the logic from the paper went wrong in the functional code from vs code.
 - Shifting the registers on the stack was like the ace in my hand, making things easier when I wanted to call a variable
-- The variables were my saviours when I needed to empty some registers to reuse them in other parts of the code without losing essential data.
+- The variables were my saviors when I needed to empty some registers to reuse them in other parts of the code without losing essential data.